 I think our voices make us more human to each other, somehow.

 These extensive, interactive call-in features and social capabilities offer an organic way to engage in a two-way dialogue and build relationships.

-Anchor’s low friction tech and high friction human makes it a social platform worth giving a spin in my view.
+Anchor’s low-friction tech and high-friction human make it a social platform worth giving a spin in my view.

 Socially promoting and amplifying feels like flying along the social media highway, hair blowing in the wind, and no speed limit signs in sight.

 Yes, you can earn money when you switch to uninterrupted subscribers.
 Your podcast will be paid for by your Anchor fans.
 Not only that but Anchor distributes podcasts to 9 different channels now like the popular Apple and Spotify podcasts.

 Are you ready to make some money with your Anchor podcast?
 You will see the above banner now in your Anchor FM account.

 Your Take On Anchor Podcast and Anchor Audio

 I’d love to know in the comments below if you are using anchor audio for your social media reach or podcasting.
 If you are not, will you be considering this in the coming year?
 Let’s hear about it in the comments below.

 Monitor what others are saying about your brand in podcasts with Brand24 monitoring – Get Your FREE Trial Now!